vwhope/API-fun/README.md

 **Goals of program:**
 * to create buttons based on data in an array
 * to create buttons based on user input
-* to retrieve data using AJAX and the GIPPHY and OMBDb apis
+* to retrieve data using AJAX and the GIPHY and OMDb APIs
 * switch between static and animated versions of the gif based on user click

 **To play game:**